igor-marinescu/RPico_CDC_UART/README.md

 ### Deploy firmware to Raspberry Pi Pico

-If the Raspberry Pi Pico has not yet been updated with `rpico_cdc_uart.uf2` (this is the first time the device is updated with this firmware), manually put the Raspberry Pi Pico into boot mode: unplug from USB, press BOOTSEL, plug in the USB, release BOOTSEL.
+If the Raspberry Pi Pico has not yet been updated with `rpico_cdc_uart.uf2` (this is the first time the device is updated with this firmware), manually put the Raspberry Pi Pico into boot mode (unplug from USB, press BOOTSEL, plug in the USB, release BOOTSEL) and copy the firmware to the mounted partition.

 If the Raspberry Pi Pico has already been updated with `rpico_cdc_uart.uf2`, the above step is not required.
-The `scripts/firmware_update.py` script checks if there is "TinyUSB" device connected, and sends a dummy byte at /dev/ttyACM0 uisng 1200 bps as baudrate.
+The `scripts/firmware_update.py` script checks if there is "TinyUSB" device connected, and sends a dummy byte at /dev/ttyACM0 uisng 1200 bps as baud-rate.
 This reboots the device into boot mode.

 Use `make deploy` command to load the firmware into the Raspberry Pi Pico: